History of the Jews in Azerbaijan: Mountain Jews

 Mountain Jews are believed to have moved north making way to mass migration of Oguz Turks into the region.
 Their increase in number was supported by a constant flow of Jews from Iran.
 In the late Middle Ages Jews from Gilan founded a settlement in Oguz.
 Throughout the medieval epoch Mountain Jews were establishing cultural and economic ties with other Jewish communities of the Mediterranean.
 Agriculture and fabric trade was their main occupation until Sovietization.
 Some families practiced polygamy.
 In 1730, Huseyn Ali, the ruler of the Quba Khanate (then newly separated from the Safavid Empire), issued a decree according to which Jews could own property in the khanate.

 According to the 1926 Soviet census, there were 7,500 Mountain Jews in Azerbaijan (roughly 25% of the country's entire Jewish population).
-The exact numbers of the late Soviet period are unknown, since many were counted or preferred to be counted as Tats mostly due to the anti-Semitic attitude of the Soviet government.
+The exact numbers of the late Soviet period are unknown, since many were counted or preferred to be counted as Tats mostly due to the antisemitic attitude of the Soviet government.
 The theory of common origins of Tats and Mountain Jews (previously referred to as Judæo-Tats) has been vehemently dismissed by a number of researchers.

 Mountain Jews currently dominate the entire Jewish Diaspora of Azerbaijan.
 They speak a distinct dialect of the Tat language called Juhuri or Judæo-Tat.
 The majority speaks more than one language, the second and/or third one most often being Azeri or Russian.